idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 **Lack of confidence**

 - Study for technical interviews - Study Cracking the Coding Interview, [system design questions](https://github.com/donnemartin/system-design-primer) and [modern developer tools](https://github.com/kamranahmedse/developer-roadmap).
 Expect to spend 4-8 hours a week for 4 to 8 weeks.
 The longer it's been since you've interviewed last, the longer this will take.
+- Buy a full size whiteboard.
+Practice answering questions on it.
+I'm not kidding.
 - Prepare for behavioral questions - Think through your previous projects for situations that demonstrate leadership, confidence, team building and be prepared to discuss them.
 - Do mock interviews - ask your friends and colleagues to interview you.
 You should fail the first few mock interviews it's normal.
 - Remember interviews are optimized to reduce false positives, not false negatives, so expect to fail some.
 It's normal.